AionSystem/VERITAS/README.md

 ---

-> "The code is open source.
-The architecture is not replicable."
+> The code is open source.
+The judgment behind the architecture — the audit lineage, the calibration discipline, the declared limits — is the part that took the work.

-This is an application of the AION Constitutional Stack — applied to community crisis data and life-saving rescue coordination.
+This is an application of the AION Constitutional Stack — applied to community crisis data and rescue-signal coordination infrastructure.
 The method travels.
-The judgment behind it doesn't.

 ---

 <div align="center">

-CERTUS Engine v3.0.0 — Sovereignty-Hardened · Four-Instrument Audit Complete · 25 Findings Resolved.
+CERTUS Engine v3.2.1 — hardened baseline v3.0.0, four-instrument audit complete, 25 findings resolved.
 STP Template Registry — 16 permanent seal types.
 VERITAS — Every report sealed.
-Every rescue signal prioritized.
+Every rescue signal prioritized on the deployment dashboard.
 Every export verifiable.

 </div>